databallr Patch Notes

 Performance, layout, and usability touched on every page.

-Loading skeletons everywhere data takes a moment to arrive — no more guessing whether the page is broken or just thinking.
+Loading skeletons everywhere data takes a moment to arrive, so the page no longer feels broken while it is fetching.

 More pages now sync state to the URL, so any analysis you build is shareable as a single link.